alexanderop/talk-structure-vue-prag-25/slides.md

 <VClicks>

-- ✅ Simple setup (no extra configuration)
+✅ Start fast with no setup

-- ✅ Fast to start coding
-- ✅ Easy to deploy
-- ✅ Works great for small projects
+✅ Great for small apps and prototypes

+✅ Simple to deploy

 </VClicks>